DimitriPalmer22/Relapse-Code-Documentation/_temp/LD Meeting Notes.md

 - Windows in the outer rooms
 	- Add a skybox
 - Have the phones ringing when we get close to them so that they bring the player to that direction

+#### Navigation Line Idea

+> Note: This is still WIP.
+We don't even know if we're adding this

+> [!NOTE] Title
+> Contents

+- Dead Space line
+- Use camera stacking to implement it

+##### How Do We Communicate This line to the Player?
+- Blood trail
+- Footsteps